Eschill2u/Eschill2u.github.io/index.md

 - tidy entered data
 - automate filling out the state Aquatic Resources Permit (ARP) [reporting form,](https://www.adfg.alaska.gov/index.cfm?adfg=otherlicense.aquatic_reports) eliminating weeks of manual data entry for over 43,000 fish by staff in 2024 and any time spent on this task in future years

-#### (*In Progress*) Alaska Peninsula/Becharof NWR Willow Ptarmigan (*Lagopus lagopus*) Monitoring Survey
+#### *IN PROGRESS* Alaska Peninsula/Becharof NWR Willow Ptarmigan (*Lagopus lagopus*) Monitoring Survey
 R scripts to
 - compile and tidy 3 years of distance sampling data

 Reusable R code to
 - export an eBird checklist with ptarmigan and incidental bird observation data
 - calculate bird perpendicular distances and estimated observer path lengths from bearing, observer waypoint, and rangefinder data
-- given a set of covariates, generate all possible models, fit detection functions, calculate bird densities, and generate an AIC table for model selection for any given year
+- for any given year, given a set of covariates, generate all possible models (to be replaced by *a priori* model list), fit detection functions, calculate bird densities, and generate an AIC table
 - *COMING SOON* generate a fully automated, preservation-ready refuge report for any given year

-## Other
+# Other Languages (Python, Bash)

 #### DFP Bioinformatics Project: Black Carp Genome Assembly Pipeline
 2 Bash scripts and 1 Python script to
 - something and compare three genome assemblers

-#### (*In Progress*) Streamlining Document Selection for Preservation
+#### *IN PROGRESS* Streamlining Document Selection for Preservation
 Python script to
-- streamline the initial process for preserving large (>100,000) batches of historic digital files by automating parsing through file directories, eliminating empty folders, and selecting and organizing the file types appropriate for repository preservation
+- streamline the initial process for preserving large (>100,000) batches of historic digital files by automating parsing through file directories, eliminating empty folders, and selecting and organizing the files by file types identified as appropriate for repository preservation